 Administered through the Office of Admission, USC Merit Scholarships require students to apply for admission to the University by the December 1 deadline.
 All students who meet the December 1 deadline will be automatically considered for a scholarship.
 Ranging in value from a few thousand dollars up to full tuition, merit scholarships are awarded based on academic excellence, leadership, service and talent.
 These include the full-tuition, four-year Mork Family and Trustee scholarships, the half-tuition Presidential Scholarship, and the one-quarter tuition Deans Scholarship.

 Scholarships are awarded on a variety of factors and do not have to be repaid.
 Last year, Texas A&M University disbursed $433 million in financial aid.
 Approximately $102 million of this total was in the form of scholarships.
-Scholarships are awarded on the basis of Academic achievement, extra curricular activities, volunteer services, employment and on some cases Financial need.
+Scholarships are awarded on the basis of Academic achievement, extra curricular activities, volunteer services, employment and in some cases financial need.
 Scholarships are designed to reward, encourage and assist you in pursuing academic excellence and leadership roles.